hassansaei/VNtyper/README.md

     --output-dir /path/to/output/dir \
     --threads 4 --fast-mode
 ```
 The advntr gentyping is optional and skipped by default.
-To enable advntr genotyping the ```bash --extra-modules advntr ``` option should be used.
+To enable advntr genotyping the ``` --extra-modules advntr ``` option should be used.

 Docker image for vntyper 2.0 is provided and can be pulled and used as follows: